pedrobslisboa/ppx-by-example/examples/2 - Writing PPXs/README.md

 ## Description

-After knowing how to build an AST and destructure it, we can now write your own PPX in OCaml.
+After knowing what is a [AST](../1%20-%20AST/README.md), how to [build an AST](../1%20-%20AST/a%20-%20Building%20AST/README.md) and [destructure it](../1%20-%20AST/b%20-%20Destructing%20AST/README.md), we can now write our own PPX in OCaml.

 ## Transformations

 The soul of a PPX is the transformation.
-We want to get our AST and transform it into something like a new AST or errors.
+We want to get our AST and transform it into something else, like a new AST or lint errors.

 Those transformations can be divided into two categories that we will cover on nested folders: